-Why does this matter?
-Because 4K needs a lot more bits, so better compression helps broadcasters, satellite operators and cable operators make best use of limited bandwidth.
+This matters because 4K requires a lot more bits, so better compression helps broadcasters, satellite operators and cable operators make the best use of limited bandwidth.

-Decoding chips for TVs and set-top boxes, as well as encoding hardware and software for broadcasters, are now available - so expect all future UHD transmissions (and many HD ones) to use this new HEVC standard.
+Decoding chips for 4K TVs and set-top boxes, as well as encoding hardware and software for broadcasters, should come as standard now, so expect all future UHD transmissions (and many HD ones) to use this new HEVC standard.

 More after the break

 The best quality level for broadcast surround sound is currently 7.1-channel Dolby Digital Plus.
-Although higher channel counts are possible for a more immersive experience, Dolby and DTS have taken a different approach.
+Although higher channel counts are possible for a more immersive experience, Dolby and DTS have taken different approaches.

-Dolby Atmos for the home allows for up to nine speakers at base level, up to four height channels and an LFE channel for a subwoofer.
-Dolby Atmos is already available on selected titles on streaming video platform Vudu, and on a few dozen Blu-ray discs.
+Dolby Atmos for the home allows for up to nine speakers at the base level, up to four height channels and an LFE channel for a subwoofer.
+Dolby Atmos is already available on selected titles on streaming video platforms Netflix and Vudu, and on a few dozen 4K and Blu-ray discs.
 Sky even broadcasts its Ultra HD Premier League football in Dolby Atmos too.

-It’s not restricted to the new Ultra HD Blu-ray standard but works with the ‘old’ Blu-ray standard as well.
-The next step for this next-gen audio will be more content, and compatibility with broadcast TV.
-Watch this space.
+They aren't restricted to the new Ultra HD Blu-ray standard, but will work with the ‘old’ Blu-ray standard as well.
+The next step for this next-gen audio will be more content and compatibility with broadcast TV.